-How to redeem Gold Points on Nintendo Switch
+Here's how to put all of your hard-won Gold Points towards something useful

 - Click on Redeem points.

-- Select the reward you want.
+Select the reward you want, then select Quantity if applicable.

-Different items are distributed in different ways.
-Most are accessible across your various devices through your Nintendo Account.
+Different items are distributed in different ways, and most are accessible across your various devices through your Nintendo Account.
 Prima Online Access Game Guides require a free Prima account.